-Both the Australian Labradoodle Association and the International Australian Labradoodle Association are taking steps in this direction (there are no Labradoodle breed clubs in North America), and they hope to move this designer breed into registered breed status in the next few years.
+Both the Australian Labradoodle Association and the International Australian Labradoodle Association are taking steps in this direction, and they hope to move this designer breed into registered breed status in the next few years.
 These groups have made great efforts to bring breeders together so that they're working to achieve the same standards through multigenerational breeding.

 The Labradoodle comes in three size variations, depending on the size of the Poodle used for the first-generation breeding.
 The three sizes are Standard, Medium, and Miniature.